stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 submit transactions in response to changing state.

 The participants agree on the period O at channel open.

+The observation period is defined both as a duration in time, and a count of ledgers.
+The observation period has passed if both the duration and ledger count have been exceeded.
+These two properties together are referred to as O throughout the protocol.

 The participants may agree to change the period O at anytime by following the [Change the Observation Period](#Change-the-Observation-Period) process.